Skip to main content

 1. Research that is practice-informed and policy relevant: My ECR grant is funded by RTPI London and West Midlands with a research project focusing on young people’s (aged 18-30) attitudes towards driving and car dependency and housing preferences.
 One of things that I have most enjoyed about the project has been the site visits to development sites including to (in Birmingham) Soho Wharf, Icknield Port Loop, Langley Sustainable Urban Extension and (in London) Meridian Water and Grand Union.
 It was great to have a hard-hat tour of Grand Union including a ride in a construction lift as well as exploring Berkeley Group’s well-known site models (as seen in the picture)!
 More broadly, it has been very interesting working on a topic which is under-researched yet of great interest to practice and very relevant to policy.
 Drawing upon my network and bringing together a range of professionals from the development industry, local and national government and transport/engineering professionals has developed productive discussions and widely discussed findings.

 2. The ECR grant provides experience of running research projects: Contemporary academic research involves a mixture of collaborative and individual projects.
-This ECR grant is now my second research project, and I have previously enjoyed being part of larger, interdisciplinary research team at the University of Birmingham on a project on the Commonwealth Games.
-In terms of academic leadership and demonstrating research credibility, developing and running individual research projects is vital.
+This ECR grant is now my second research project with me as Principal Investigator, and I have been part of a research team at the University of Birmingham on a project on the Commonwealth Games.
+I enjoy being part of larger, interdisciplinary research teams and grant applications but, in terms of academic leadership and demonstrating research credibility, developing and running individual research projects is vital.
 In three months, Audrey and I have run 4 well attended focus groups, done 20 interviews, conducted 3 questionnaires, analysed secondary datasets and been on a range of site visits in London and Birmingham.
 The whole experience of recruiting and interviewing a Research Assistant, developing research questions, carrying out data collection alongside organising dissemination events, writing reports and influencing policy, will be extremely useful to my future career.

 3. The ECR grant is helping me to develop my research profile as an academic: I have two core and interlocking research interests.
 Firstly, the Green Belt, strategic planning, housing markets and community involvement in planning.
 Secondly, urban greening, green infrastructure and the post-Covid repurposing of urban centres.
 The ECR grant blends these two research interests with, for example, one of the case studies, Langley Sustainable Urban Extension being in the Green Belt but, more broadly, data is being collected on people’s post-Covid housing preferences and strategic planning is emerging as an important finding.
 Indeed, the ECR grant is contributing to a significant post-Covid dataset which will result in further publications.